NIGHTFURY609/issueWiz/README.md

 ### The Problem statement
-Contributing to open-source projects can be daunting, especially for beginners.
-The complexity of understanding codebases, identifying relevant files, and navigating through sparse or overwhelming documentation creates barriers to entry .
+Contributing to open-source projects can be challenging, especially for beginners, due to complex codebases, unclear documentation, and difficulty identifying relevant files.
+Even experienced developers struggle with narrowing down bugs and locating error files in large repositories.
+Without proper guidance, both beginners and experts end up spending more time searching than solving, making contributions inefficient.

 ### The Solution
 IssueWiz simplifies this process by providing the following: